mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 To add a parameter to control a dynamic data source, do the following:

-- add the appropriate argument to your dynamic data function.
+- add the appropriate argument to your dynamic data function and specify a default value for the argument.
 - add an `id` to all components that have a data source you wish to alter through a parameter.
 - [add a parameter](parameters.md) with `targets` of the form `<target_component_id>.data_frame.<dynamic_data_argument>` and a suitable [selector](selectors.md).